MiriamEA/trading_app/README.md

 Endpoints in this controller:
 - GET `/dashboard/portfolio/traderId/{traderId}`: show information on all positions (open and closed) of a trader
-- GET `/dashboard/profile/traderId/{traderId}`: how information on trader and the associated account
+- GET `/dashboard/profile/traderId/{traderId}`: show information on trader and the associated account

 # Architecture